hash-bang/ngCookbook/README.md

 ngCookbook
 ==========
-Forkable working Angular setup for concept testing.
+Forkable working Angular examples.

-This project is designed to be a simple-as-possible Angular setup suitable for teaching purposes.
+This project is designed to be a collection of simple-as-possible Angular setup suitable for teaching purposes.

 Its recomended that you fork this repo so you can make your own edits.

+View an online version at [http://ngcookbook.hashbang.net](http://ngcookbook.hashbang.net).

 Installation